Rugby Coach Weekly is the largest digital resource for youth coaches, trusted by 15,000+ coaches, teachers and parents every month.

-The attacker should dominate any contact whether to offload or wait for support.
+The attacker should be dominating any contact, whether offloading or waiting for support.

 In-to-out: In the last few strides, the attacker runs directly at the defender’s left shoulder.
-In the final stride, they step outside and straightens looking to drive past the defender’s left hip and keeps the ball on the outside (see top picture).
+In the last stride, they step outside and straighten, aiming to drive past the defender’s left hip, keeping the ball on the outside.
 This keeps it available for an offload or rip (see inset).

-Out-to-in: In the final few strides, the attacker moves away from the defender, then steps back in and drives into their right shoulder (see bottom picture ).
-The ball is kept away from the defender as the ball carrier drives forward while they await support (see inset).
+Out-to-in: In the final few strides, the attacker moves away from the defender, then steps back in and drives into their right shoulder.
+The ball is kept away from the defender as the ball carrier drives forward while he awaits support (see inset).

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.